MMcClure11/discuss/README.md

 Discuss is a an app for posting discussion topics and adding comments to those topics.
 A User that is not logged in can see the list of topics and visit topics to see the comments.
 Once logged in a User can create topics and add comments to topics.

+To resolve authentication issue it uses OmniAuth with Github and utilizes Web Sockets to allow users subscribed to a channel the ability to see newly added comments.

 ![Create a Topic](create_topic.png)

 ![Not Permitted to Edit](cannot_edit.png)